defold/defold/engine/iap/README.md

 **TODO**

+* service might be null.
+See Log.wtf(TAG, "service is null") in Iap.java.
+Wait for service?
 * All products are automatically consumed.
 This might not work with subsriptions.
 * Include android specific fields in product and purchase?
 * Signature validation support (developerPayload)